godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

             target_collision_shape.disabled = true
             visible = false

-Let's go over what this script does, starting with the global variables:
+Let's go over what this script does, starting with the class variables:

 * ``TARGET_HEALTH``: The amount of damage needed to break a fully healed target.
 * ``current_health``: The amount of health this target currently has.